 Year 1 focuses on design through lectures, seminars and carefully planned individual and group work.
 Taught modules outside studio design cover professional practice and contemporary approaches to technology.

 The programme builds towards the Design Thesis, where you’ll produce a major piece of work in response to your own brief.
 The dissertation subject will reflect your personal interests.

 You'll be taught by our full time staff and by selected practitioners and Honorary Professors.
-These included Ian Ritchie and Patrick Lynch (Lynch Architects) in 2018/19.
+These included Ian Ritchie and Hans Van De Heijden in 2019/20.
 We’ve a very generous offering of prizes for students performing strongly in areas of our MArch degree.

 Students may take Semester 1 of Year 2 abroad at one of our approved exchange Schools of Architecture in China, Australia or Europe.

 You'll be examined and assessed by studio presentations and coursework submissions.